 The Armstrongs were the principal clan that dominated the 16th century west Marches.

-The Liddesdale valley was home in late 15th century, and they moved into the Esk valley as the clan numbers increased, occupying the Debateable Land, the Anglo-Scottish borderland area disputed by both Scotland and England.
+The Liddesdale valley was home to the Armstrongs by the late 15th century.
+They moved into the Esk valley as the clan numbers increased, occupying the Debateable Land, the Anglo-Scottish borderland area that was disputed by both Scotland and England.

 One of the smaller clans the Little family occupied parts of Ewesdale, Westerkirk, and Wauchopedale.

-A monument to a Little Clan tower can be found in the hedge, adjacent to the Ewes Public Hall entrance.
+A monument to a tower belonging to the Little Clan can be found in the hedge adjacent to the Ewes Public Hall entrance.

 Originally known as Elias, they owned over 40 towers in the Liddesdale valley.